gabmorais/edoc87/README.md

 We selected taxonomies, ontologies, conceptual frameworks, and definition-focused papers.
 We considered works written in the English language and having an explicit definition schema.
 The file [`references`](conceptual_framework\references.bib) lists the papers selected for the initial conceptual framework.

 ### Interviews - Problem Identification and Case Exploration
 The folder [`interviews`](interviews) contains the guidelines we used to conduct interviews.
 It comprises the initial set of [`questions`](interviews\questions.csv), their knowledge goal, and target role.
 These initial questions fed the initial [`questions_backlog`](questions_backlog.csv), which serves as a gauge for the saturation indicator of this study.
-We identified saturation as reached when no new questions emerged.
+We identified questions by their state: to be asked or answered.
+We identified saturation as reached when no new questions emerged and all questions in the backlog had a "answered" state.

 ### Observations - Process Execution, Exploration, and Data Analysis
 The folder [`observations`](observations) contains the template of the observation journal we used and the minute template.